 Instructions

-- When pasta is cooked, drain well in a colander and transfer to serving bowl.
-Mix well.
+- When pasta is cooked, drain well in a colander and transfer to a large serving bowl.

-- Add remaining ingredients and toss gently and serve cold or at room temperature.
+- Add remaining ingredients and toss gently and serve at room temperature or chill in the refrigerator until ready to serve.

 Nutrition Information: